spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-alternative-products-wishlist-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that in the database the configured data are added to the `spy_glossary` table.
+Make sure that in the database, the configured data are added to the `spy_glossary` table.

 {% endinfo_block %}